nolash/weechat-pss/README.md

 ```
-# Register a new pss instance in the plugin:
+# Connect to a pss node
-# This will create a new node buffer merged with the core buffer
+# this will create a buffer with a node context
-# you can choose between them with ctrl-x
-/pss new foo

-# Connect to the node
-# by default host 127.0.0.1 port 8546
+# if you don't supply host and port it uses defaults of 127.0.0.1 8546
-/pss foo connect
+/pss connect foo 127.0.0.1 8546

+# While in the context of node you can issue commands to it
+# (ctrl-x changes context, see weechat docs if you don't understand)
 # Print public key of node
-/pss foo key
+/pss key

 # Print address of node
-/pss foo address
+/pss address

 # Add a peer to the node's address book
 # After this you can send to the peer, and also incoming msgs matching the key will be marked by the nick you choose
 # the key and address below is for _my_ node.
 If you want to add a different node, you need _that_ node's values.
-/pss foo add lash 0x04578fcba26eb70ff2cef4a1ee6de5bbcac169adc6a067be6dab2e1781234d8ba9e97782ee2e460589e2925762c602d97d463549d4314e104a1d67d283e103c427 0xacae369e3fcef13ec171298c5d9a4ea3631cb4f082d9a72f8f95f27d54b4f145
+/pss add lash 0x04578fcba26eb70ff2cef4a1ee6de5bbcac169adc6a067be6dab2e1781234d8ba9e97782ee2e460589e2925762c602d97d463549d4314e104a1d67d283e103c427 0xacae369e3fcef13ec171298c5d9a4ea3631cb4f082d9a72f8f95f27d54b4f145

 # Send a message to the peer
-# a new buffer will be created with name pss:<nick>
+# a new buffer will be created with name pss:<nick> (but won't focus automatically)
-/pss foo send lash the future is now
+/pss msg lash the future is now

 # you can also send from the node's buffer
 # in this case simply prefix the message with the nick